priyanshu180103/CyberShield-AI/README.md

 # About the Project

-**CyberShield AI** is a cyberbullying detection web app that analyzes user-inputted text and instantly predicts whether it contains cyberbullying content.
+In this project I have created a cyberbullying detection web app that analyses user-inputted text and instantly predicts whether it contains cyberbullying content.
 Built using a deep learning model **BiLSTM with Attention Layer**, the system provides accurate and real-time detection, helping users identify harmful interactions online.

 ## Tech Stack 🍻
 <details>